 - The Grey Havens

 - Challenge of the Wainriders (Saruman hero)

 - Treason of Saruman

-The Istari have very good stats, especially for their cost.
+The Istari allies have very good stats, though this is reflected in their cost.
 Core Set Gandalf is the perfect toolbox ally in many decks because of this.
 He can aid in questing, defend a big enemy or add his attack to the group to dispose of some tough opponent.
 Radagast is less of a powerhouse, but he supports Creatures by healing them.
 He also collects resources, which can be used to pay for other cards.
 In the early life of the game, his 2 willpower was vital to Tactics Eagle decks.
 Saruman boasts the highest attack stat of all allies in the game (not counting buffs: Beorn, Erebor Battlemaster).
 Where Gandalf is a very splashable ally, Saruman is more offensive based.